 Lee Barfield managed complex civil litigation as a partner with the law firm of Bass, Berry & Sims PLC in Nashville for 40 years until he retired in 2015.
 He taught legal ethics at Vanderbilt Law School for ten years.

-Lee has worked extensively with the members of the Tennessee General Assembly to adopt legislation to stimulate job growth, including reforms in the tort system, elimination of Tennessee’s inheritance and gift taxes, and adoption of a constitutional amendment for appointment of appellate judges.
+Lee worked extensively with former Governor Bill Haslam and members of the Tennessee General Assembly to adopt legislation to stimulate job growth, including reforms in the tort system, to eliminate Tennessee’s taxes on inheritance, gifts, and unearned income, and to adopt a constitutional amendment for appointment of appellate judges.